RamseyInHouse/scut/docs/content/entries/vcenter-ib.md

 args:
   - variable: $inner
     default: "\".scut-inner\""
-    comment: A CSS selector for the inner element. *Wrap your selector in quotes.*
+    comment: A CSS selector for the inner element. **Can be a single selector or a comma-separated list of selectors.** In either case, *wrap selectors in quotes.*
 references:
   - description: "CSS-Tricks: \"Centering in the Unknown\""
     url: "http://css-tricks.com/centering-in-the-unknown/"